hkupty/timeshift.vim/README.md

 Please note that this plugin makes heavy use of marks, specially the mark `'s`.
-If you use marks frequenty, avoid marking `'s` on the same file that you are running splitjoin.
+If you use marks frequenty, avoid marking `'s` on the same file that you are running timeshift.

 Customization
 -------------

-In case `csj` gets too difficult, one can `let g:splitjoin_mapping` to anything better for you.
+In case `csj` gets too difficult, one can `let g:timeshift_mapping` to anything better for you.
-The same applies to markdown, with `let g:splitjoin_markdown_mapping`.
+The same applies to markdown, with `let g:timeshift_markdown_mapping`.